-As defined in Section 1720G(d) of Title 38, United States Code (38 U.S.C.
-1720G (d)), a "family caregiver" applies to:
+As defined in 38 U.S.C.
+1720G (d), a -family caregiver" applies to:

 - a.
 A caregiver who provides personal care services to a member of the Armed Forces who is wounded, ill, or injured and receiving treatment in military treatment facilities or warrior transition units; - b.
 A family member who is a caregiver of the Veteran; - c.
 An individual who: - Is a member of the family of the Veteran, including a parent, a spouse, a child, a step-family member, or an extended family member; or - Lives with, but is not a member of the family of the Veteran.